TeachBooks/he-staff/book/some_content/workspace_guidelines.md

 #### Flex Rooms

 - **Flex rooms 3.81 and 3.83:**
-  - Each have 6 workspaces.
+  - Each flex room has 6 workspaces equipped with docking stations and monitors.
-  - Booking is not necessary.
+  - Booking of flex rooms is not necessary.
   - You can store your personal belongings in locked cabinets.

 - **PhD Students and Postdocs:**